After LOTS of research, my team and I have put together a list of the BEST compact binoculars you can buy in 2018 (so far).

 The Wingspan Optics Spectators 8×32 Compact Bird Watching Binoculars is the most expensive in this list but still fairly affordable compared to other compact binoculars that have the same specs.
 It could just be one of the best small binoculars out there.
 It’s not as small as the others, but it’s still considered compact in design.
-Don’t expect it to be lightweight as well, because 15.2 ounces is a substantial weight.

 It is waterproof and fog-proof so it’s perfect for use outdoors.
 It is tripod adjustable and it uses BAK-4 prism glass.
 Its box says “made in China,” which could only refer to the product itself.
 It has a lifetime warranty and a 30-day money back guarantee for your peace of mind.

 About being waterproof binoculars, don’t be too trusting on that label, though.
 As discussed above, it could just be that it’s water-resistant.
 And according to its users, it’s more likely that’s the case because it can’t withstand being submerged in water.
 It’s fog-proof, though, and that’s always a good thing.

 Careful on the zoom wheel as well!
 Most of the low-star rating reviews complained about the zoom wheel being flimsy.
 It apparently completely messes up with the focus because it just spins endlessly.
 So if you buy this pair of mini binoculars, know that the zoom wheel is delicate.